AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 Use of LED to prevent Red Slime

-The bottom line is when you compare an LED Aquarium light to the many popular CFLs and even T5s in terms of lumens per watt, focused lumens, PAR/PUR, lower wasted yellow/green light energy, low heat output, energy consumption, long life (50,000 hours vs. 8000 hours), the modern recent generations of LED Fixtures are generally the best available aquarium light.
+The bottom line is when you compare an LED Aquarium light to the many popular CFLs and even T5s in terms of lumens per watt, focused lumens, PAR, PUR, lower wasted yellow/green light energy, low heat output, energy consumption, long life (25,000 to 50,000 hours vs. 8000 hours), the modern recent generations of LED Fixtures are generally the best available aquarium light.

-LED Light systems are easily complimented with T5 Fixtures, T2 fixtures for smaller applications, or even the SHO self ballasted high output CFL for large tank applications (please note that the SHO are currently only available in daylight bulbs).
+LED Light systems are easily complimented with T5 Fixtures, T2 fixture for smaller applications, or even the SHO self ballasted high output CFL for large tank applications.

 Often LED as noted above are used as lunar or moonlights.
 This is an area where anecdotal information seems to be the main information available.